The Insolvency Review: Poland

 The debtor is obliged to file for bankruptcy once the prerequisites appear.
 In the case of legal persons, representatives of the debtor are obliged (most often persons who are members of the management board) to file a bankruptcy petition within 30 days after the state of insolvency occurred.
 In the case of establishing a successive administration, described obligation rests with the successive administrator.

 For culpable failure to submit the application in time, board members are liable for the debtor's liabilities with all their assets.
-This responsibility is defined in the Commercial Companies Code (Article 299) but also in the tax law.
-Persons are liable for damage caused by failure to submit the application within 30 days from the date the debtor's insolvency occurred.
-These persons may release themselves from liability, in particular if they prove that, within this period, restructuring proceedings were opened or the arrangement was approved in arrangement approval proceedings (Article 19 of the Bankruptcy Law).
+This responsibility is defined in the Commercial Companies Code (Article 299) and in the Bankruptcy Law (Article 21(3)) but also in the tax law and in the social security law.
+Persons are liable for damage caused by failure to submit the application within 30 days of the date the debtor's insolvency occurred.
+These persons may release themselves from liability, in particular if they prove that, within this period, restructuring proceedings were opened or the arrangement was approved in arrangement approval proceedings (Article 21(3) of the Bankruptcy Law).

 vi Special regimes